brigadecore/brigade/docs/topics/scripting.md

 default/goodbye-1504057229149-master phase Pending
 default/hello-1504057229136-master phase Succeeded
 default/goodbye-1504057229149-master phase Succeeded
-Destroying PVC named acid-worker-01brx9n20bsjxeweggtzb7fpka-master Done in 15.17s.
+Destroying PVC named brigade-worker-01brx9n20bsjxeweggtzb7fpka-master Done in 15.17s.
 ```

 What is surprising is that if we look at the output above, we see that both jobs seem to
 be running at the same time.
-This is because when we start a job in Acid, it runs
+This is because when we start a job in Brigade, it runs
 asynchronously.
 Another way to phrase that is that jobs run _parallel by default_.

 Again, if you want to view the output of each job, you can use the `kubectl logs` command